rmsrosa/booksjl-franklin-template/pages/weaved/weavejl.md

-PNG with path relative to site, i.e. `/assets/images/julia-logo-dots-small.png`:
+PNG with path relative to site, i.e. `/assets/images/julia-logo-dots-small.png`, but this only works in the Franklin-rendered site: